 - Add your crushed graham cracker crumbs/brown sugar mixture to a large bowl.
 (Add the brown sugar to the bowl with your graham crackers now if you crushed them by hand).

 - Press the graham cracker crust mixture into your pan.
 Make sure you do more than just spread the mixture evenly in the pan.
-It needs to be really firmly pressed down throughout the entire pan so the crust stays together when serving and doesn't crumble.
-Press firmly and then go back and press firmly again- all over!
+It needs to be pressed down throughout the entire pan so the crust stays together when serving and doesn't crumble.
+Press gently but firmly all over-do not press super hard and smash it in the pan – just a firm but gentle press.

-- Bake your graham cracker crust for 10 to 12 minutes, until it is golden brown and soft to the touch.
+- Bake your graham cracker crust for 10 minutes, or until it is golden brown and soft to the touch.
 It will smell like heavenly toasty graham crackers!
 Remove from the oven when done and let it cool for 5 minutes.

 - Cut your 36 marshmallows in half (leaving you with 72 marshmallow pieces).